|

 school started life on the 12th of January, 1920, at Scarbrook Road,

-1935 to Tamworth Road, where it achieved Grammar School status in April
+in 1935 to Tamworth Road, where it achieved Grammar School status in

-1945.
-(Reportedly, the Scarbrook Road site was near a house in Market
+April 1945.
+(Reportedly, the Scarbrook Road site was near a house in

-Street that was occupied by John Ruskin's Croydon relatives, The Richardsons.)
+Market Street that was occupied by John Ruskin's Croydon relatives,

 During